davidsbatista/davidsbatista.net/_posts/2017-07-07-PyData_Berlin.md

 #### On Bandits, and, Bayes swipes: gamification of search

-Stefan Otte talked about a topic which I find very interesting but somehow it does not get much attention, [Active Learning (wiki)](https://www.wikiwand.com/en/Active_learning_(machine_learning)), [Active Learning Literature Survey](http://burrsettles.com/pub/settles.activelearning.pdf).
+Stefan Otte talked about a topic which I find very interesting but somehow does not get much attention, [Active Learning (wiki)](https://www.wikiwand.com/en/Active_learning_(machine_learning)), [Active Learning Literature Survey](http://burrsettles.com/pub/settles.activelearning.pdf).
 He did an introduction to the topic, briefly going through the different active learning strategies, and connected it to a multi-armed bandit setting, in a product ranking scenario.
 Slides are available [here](https://sotte.github.io/pydata-talk-2017-on-bandits-and-swipes-gamification-of-search.html).

 [![On Bandits, and, Bayes swipes: gamification of search](https://img.youtube.com/vi/SpRg8KSLZ2w/hqdefault.jpg)](https://www.youtube.com/watch?v=SpRg8KSLZ2w)